updated 28 February 2020

-Once child support stops, "college expense contribution" can start.
-Don't delay — start your case when filling out college applications.
+When child support stops, "college expenses" can start.
+Don't delay — start your case BEFORE the ACT's, SAT's and college applications.
 If your agreement says you'll both contribute to college expenses, you can get retroactive relief.
 If your agreement isn't clear, however, you can win contribution for future expenses, but probably cannot win retroactive reimbursement for past expenses.
 Need advice?
-Call, leave your info, or schedulescheduleschedule a consult.
+Call or leave your info.

 Child support in Illinois stops when a kid turns 18 (or upon H.S. graduation, whichever is later, and it stops at 19 even if the child is still in H.S.)
 (750 ILCS 5/505 (a)).
-All the support issues that you've previously addressed under the "child support" law must be shifted over into the "college expenses" law.
+All the support issues that you've previously addressed under the "child support" law must be shifted over into the "college expense" law.
 The college expense law applies to "non-minor children;" i.e., those over 18, and it can kick in while the child is still in high school and starts to pay for entrance exams, college applications, and living expenses for the summer between high school and college.

-The Basics: Illinois law (750 ILCS 5/513) gives judges the power to allocate college expenses -- even expenses incurred during school breaks (750 ILCS 5/513(d)(4)) -- for children whose parents are divorced.
+The Basics: Illinois law (750 ILCS 5/513) gives judges the power to allocate college expenses -- even expenses incurred during school breaks (750 ILCS 5/513(d)(4)) -- for children whose parents are divorced or never married.
 The law defines "educational expenses" as including (but not being limited to) tuition and fees, housing (whether on- or off-campus), medical insurance and expenses, dental expenses, books and other supplies.

 Living At Home While Going to School: If the student lives with a parent while attending school, the court is to consider the child's living expenses and allocate between the parents and child "an amount that pays for the reasonable cost of the child's food, utilities, and transportation."
 750 ILCS 5/513(d)(4)(B).